jamesplease/fi-calc-guide/src/other/faq.md

 If there are more features you need to help manage your real estate investments, please [let me know](/contact/).

+### FI Calc is showing a 100% success rate for my retirement plan.
+Does that mean that I'll never run out of money?

+No, it's an unfortunate fact that there is always the possibility that you will run out of money during retirement.
+A 100% success rate in FI Calc only means that the portfolio didn't run out of money in any of the simulations that it ran using past data, but we cannot know what the future holds.

+The goal of retirement planning isn't to obtain absolute certainty that the plan won't fail, as we cannot ever achieve that.
+Instead, it's about building the confidence that your plan can weather all kinds of different economic conditions.
+A 100% success rate in FI Calc could be perceived as a strong indicator that your plan is sufficient, but here are just a few things to
+consider:

+- What is the smallest withdrawal made in the calcaulation?
+Is that a realistic minimum withdrawal for you?
+What if you needed to live off of that amount next year?
+Could you do it?
+If not, consider increasing the minimum withdrawal in the Configuration.
+Does that change your success rate?
+- Are all of your expenses accounted for?
+Healthcare, for example?
+- Is your retirement length set at the default 30 years, or is it longer?
+The 30 year retirement was originally used for individuals who were retiring at around 60 (optimistically assuming a 90 year life span).
+Maybe it would make sense to add a few extra years to see how the success rate changes, if at all.
+- Do other retirement calculators return similar results?
+- Have you run more advanced calculations, factoring in details such as RMDs and taxes (which are not a part of the FI Calc calculation)?

+These are just a couple of questions you might want to ask yourself when running retirement calculations to make sure that you're being as accurate as possible.

 ## About the Creator

 ### Who created FI Calc?